Dantee296/InstrumentServices/README.md

 ## Document
 ### The document about instrumentServices
-> Documents for analyse the functions or class in each py file.
+> Documents for analysing the functions or classes in each py file.

 ### The document about PerDog in IOS
 - [JMInstrument](https://github.com/ljm5000/JMInstrument)